PrefectHQ/prefect/docs/concepts/projects.md

 ### Working With Multiple Deployments

-Projects can support multiple deployments declarations with a project's `deployment.yaml` file.
-This method of declaring multiple deployments allows the configuration for all deployments with a project to be version controlled and deployed with a single command.
+Projects can support multiple deployment declarations within a project's `deployment.yaml` file.
+This method of declaring multiple deployments allows the configuration for all deployments within a project to be version controlled and deployed with a single command.

 New deployment declarations can be added to a project's `deployment.yaml` file by adding a new entry to the `deployments` list.
-Each deployment declaration must have a unique `name` field.
-The `name` field is used to identify the deployment when managing deployments and needs to be used when deploying specific deployments.
+Each deployment declaration must have a unique `name` field which is used to identify and manage deployments.

 For example, consider the following `deployment.yaml` file: